Barbecue spaghetti: History

 The dish was invented by former railroad cook Brady Vincent, who opened a barbecue restaurant called Brady and Lil's.
 In 1980 Frank and Hazel Vernon bought the restaurant and renamed it The Bar-B-Q Shop.
+Frank Vernon said the food originated in the early 1960s.

-Vincent also taught the recipe for barbecue spaghetti to Jim Neely, who opened Interstate Bar-B-Q in the late 1970s; Interstate modified the sauce recipe adding the "extra back flap meat" from a rack of ribs and cooking it in a pot with peppers and onions.
+Vincent also taught the recipe for barbecue spaghetti to Jim Neely, who opened Interstate Bar-B-Q in the late 1970s; Interstate modified the sauce recipe by adding the "extra back flap meat" from a rack of ribs and cooking it in a pot with peppers and onions.

 State Park restaurant in Cambridge, Massachusetts, serves a "Memphis BBQ spaghetti" that uses pulled pork in a marinara that uses a barbecue sauce as its base.

 Similar dishes

 According to John Shelton Reed, "Barbecue spaghetti is to spaghetti Bolognese as Cincinnati chili is to the Tex-Mex variety".

-Filipino spaghetti is spaghetti noodles, tomato sauce mixed with banana ketchup or other sweetener, and topped with hot dogs and cheese.
+Filipino spaghetti is spaghetti noodles in tomato sauce mixed with banana ketchup or other sweetener, topped with hot dogs and cheese.